nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Download the `CampusConnect.jar` file and copy into an empty folder

    2. Double-click the `CampusConnect.jar` file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+The window size may not be optimal.

 2. Saving window preferences